Denver-class cruiser

 The Denver-class cruisers were a group of six protected cruisers in service with the United States Navy from 1903 through 1929.
-Authorized by Congress in 1899 as part of the naval buildup touched off by the Spanish–American War, they were designed with peacetime duties on foreign stations and tropical service in mind, specifically patrolling Latin America and the Caribbean.
-However, they had insufficient armament, armor, and speed for combat with most other cruisers.
+Authorized by Congress in 1899 as part of the naval buildup sparked by the Spanish–American War, they were designed with peacetime duties on foreign stations and tropical service in mind, specifically for patrolling Latin America and the Caribbean.
+However, they lacked sufficient armament, armor, and speed to combat most other cruisers.
 Thus, they were also called "peace cruisers" and were effectively gunboats.
 They were intended to augment the in these roles.

 Design and construction

 Armament

 The as-built main armament was ten 5 in/50 caliber Mark 5 rapid firing (RF) guns, arranged one each fore and aft and the remainder in casemates along the sides; the hull was cut away to allow ahead and astern fire from the end casemates.
 Secondary armament was six 6-pounder (57 mm) RF guns, two 1-pounder (37 mm) RF guns, and four .30 caliber (7.62 mm) machine guns, possibly the M1895 Colt–Browning machine gun.